-Put a whole prawn in each dumpling
+Put a whole shrimp in each dumpling

 This is my personal preference.
 When I had my first dim sum meal in a reputable Cantonese restaurant in Beijing years ago, I fell in love with Har Gow at first bite.
-I really enjoyed the sense of satisfaction given by a whole prawn inside the dumpling.
-Another benefit is that the lovely pink colour of the whole prawn can be seen through the translucent skin.
+I really enjoyed the sense of satisfaction given by a whole shrimp inside the dumpling.
+Another benefit is that the lovely pink colour of the whole shrimp can be seen through the translucent skin.
 More appetizing this way, isn’t it?